heyrocker/content-style-guide/05-web-elements.html.md

 Titles organize pages and guide readers.
 A title appears at the beginning of a page or section and briefly describes the content that follows.

-Titles are (you guessed it) in title case.

 Don’t use punctuation in a title unless the title is a question.

 Titles should be no more than 60 characters if possible, otherwise they will get truncated when the page is shown in search results.